Making change happen globally

 Professor Mala Rao OBE

 Mala is Senior Clinical Fellow at the Dept of Primary Care and Public Health, Imperial College London and has extensive experience in strengthening health systems and workforce development for public health in the UK, India and SE Asia.
-She is a campaigner on the health aspects of climate change and is passionate about the integration of WASH and health policy and delivery, which are key elements of WaterAid’s Global Strategy.
-Mala was appointed to the WaterAid UK board in 2017 and to WaterAid international’s board in 2018.
+She campaigns on the health aspects of climate change and is passionate about the integration of WASH and health policy and delivery.
+Mala was appointed to the WaterAid UK board in 2017 and to WaterAid International’s board in 2018.

 Portrait of Michael Arthursson